cal-itp/graas/docs/server/onboarding-runbook.md

 - Move this new agency key folder to the graas-agency-keys repo (or elsewhere if you prefer).
 This is privleged information and shouldn't live on the open-source repo.

 - Create a unique agency QR code, which encodes the private key, to be read by the GRaaS app.
 Generate the code by going to the `graas/server/qr-gen` directory and running `./run.sh ../../../graas-agency-keys/<agency-id>/id_ecdsa "<nickname for agency>"`.
-This will save a file called "qr.png" to the qr-gen folder - you'll want to paste this into the onboarding docs provided to the agency.
+This will save a file called "qr.png" to the qr-gen folder - you'll want to paste this into the onboarding docs provided to the agency. __Since this QR code contains the private key, it should handled, shared and deleted carefully__.
 - You can visit [this page](https://console.cloud.google.com/datastore/entities;kind=agency;ns=__$DEFAULT$__;sortCol=agency-id;sortDir=ASCENDING/query/kind?project=lat-long-prototype) to confirm the key was added to Google datastore

 Device Setup